gmflau/google-dev-day-workshop/lab3/README.md

 # Lab 3: Create a Redis Enterprise Cloud subscription on Google Cloud

+In this lab, you are going to:
+* Create a Redis Enterprise Cloud subscription
+* Collect Redis Enterprise Database connection information

 Create a Redis Cloud subscription:
 * Follow this [link](https://docs.redis.com/latest/rc/rc-quickstart/#create-an-account) through step 6.
 * In step 4, choose Google Cloud.
 Then come back here to continue on section 3 below to initialize two environments for this workshop.